notification-icon

 Pokhara’s lakeside is well known to both locals and tourists.
 People may enjoy a nice walk in the evening with a lovely view of the Christmas decorations along Pokhara’s lakefront.

-A hundred kilometers or more to the west of Kathmandu, in the lakeside city of Pokhara, there are also huge Christmas celebrations.
+A hundred kilometers or more West of Kathmandu, the lakeside city of Pokhara hosts huge Christmas celebrations.
 However, many people visit Pokhara for enjoyable pursuits that aren’t necessarily related to the holiday season, such as paragliding, boating on Lake Phewa, biking, bungee jumping, and hiking.

 Trekking